 Unusual sound, intimate lyrics, melodious music and charismatic appearance certainly make the first impression a person gets when it comes to Irish Stew, the band.
-This is the thing that connects them, after only one listen, with the audience of all generations.
+This is the thing that connects them, after only a single listen, with the audience of all generations.
 Their ability to make even a random passer-by dance on their concerts is a guaranty for great fun over and over again.
-Firm friendship and special kind of relationship that exists between the band members provide unforgettable atmosphere at their concerts.
-They have gained many fans by touring all over Serbia.
-They exchange energy and emotions with them and they always go back.
+Diversity of the songs, from emotional ballads all the way to up beat punk-rock sound driven by an unusual set of instruments such as violin, tin whistle, and banjo, promises an unforgettable atmosphere at their concerts.

 From their first performance in June 2003 until the recording of their first album, Irish Stew had been looking for their own style.
 A few people and a few different instruments passed through the band until the winning combination at that time was found.
 Finally, the band's members were Bojan Petrovic (vocals, tin whistle), Nenad Gavrilov (guitar), Ana Mrkobrada (violin), Ivan Djuric (banjo), Aleksandar Gospodinov (bass guitar) and Pavle Medan (drums).
 Irish Stew changed its members because they were on a search for their musical selves.